Letters of last resort

 HMS Vigilant, one of four Vanguard-class submarines comprising the UK's nuclear deterrent.

-The letters of last resort are four identically worded handwritten letters from the prime minister of the United Kingdom to the commanding officers of the four British ballistic missile submarines and stored on board of each.
+The letters of last resort are four identically worded handwritten letters from the prime minister of the United Kingdom to the commanding officers of the four British nuclear-powered ballistic missile submarines.
+The letters are stored sealed and unread on board each submarine.
 (Note: The United Kingdom relies on four Vanguard-class submarines to provide its nuclear deterrent.
 At least one submarine is always armed and on active service, carrying up to 16 Trident II submarine-launched ballistic missiles.
 Each missile has a range of 7,000 miles, and can carry 12 independently controlled warheads each capable of destroying a large city.)
-Born out of Britain's unique vulnerability to the effects of nuclear attack, the letters contain orders on what action to take if an enemy nuclear strike has both destroyed the British government and has also killed or otherwise incapacitated both the prime minister and their designated "second person" of responsibility, typically a high-ranking member of the Cabinet such as the deputy prime minister or the first secretary of state.
-If the orders are carried out, the action taken could be the last official act of His Majesty's Government.
+They contain orders on what action to take if an enemy nuclear strike has destroyed the British government.

-If the letters are not used during the term of the prime minister who wrote them, they are destroyed unopened after that person leaves office, so that their content remains unknown to anyone except the issuer.
+The letters exist because the UK is the only nuclear power with comparatively little territory and a concentrated population, which make it especially vulnerable to a nuclear attack.
+The letters are destroyed unopened and replaced upon every change in the office of prime minister, so that their contents remain known only to the issuer.